liux0614/prof.song.github.io/about.md

 * Proven success building community partnerships through outreach initiatives.
 * Curriculum design & instruction experience for in-class, virtual, and workshop-based instruction.

-*I live and work on the unceded land of the Anishinabewaki, Huron-Wendat, and Haudenosauneega peoples.*
+*I live and work on the unceded territory of the Anishinabewaki, Huron-Wendat, and Haudenosauneega peoples.*